unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 nothing # hide
 ```
 ## Inspection
-The data has some noise.
+The data has only little noise.
 The underlying signal pattern is a positive-negative-positive spike.
 ```@example Main
 times = range(1/50, length=200, step=1/50)
 f = Figure()